 In order to study in the UK as an SSE Scholar, students will need to acquire a Tier 4 (general) student visa, unless they hold British or European citizenship (pending current UK Home Office restrictions).
-In 2017 the fees associated with acquiring a Tier 4 visa were around \$1,000.
-While the ESU can recommend the services of a visa expeditor who can help with the process, the ESU cannot answer any questions or handle student visa applications.
+In 2018 the fees associated with acquiring a Tier 4 visa were around \$1,000.
+The ESU recommends the services of a visa expeditor who can help with the process, The ESU cannot answer any questions or handle student visa applications.